AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **SMS channel**

+>[!AVAILABILITY]
+>
+>Following enhancements are only available with Sinch and Infobip providers.

 SMS enhancements have been introduced to improve your messaging capabilities:

 * You can define and manage unique keywords for your SMS campaigns and journeys, enabling more personalized and efficient communication.